mjordan/droptoislandora/README.md

 ### Preparing your desktop shortcut

-1. Place the `dragndrop.desktop` file in your Desktop folder.
+1. Place the `droptoislandora.desktop` file in your Desktop folder.
 1. Right click on the shortcut icon, and go to the "Properties" item.
     1. Adjust the path in the "Command" field so it points to your copy of `droptoislandora.py`.
     1. Go to the "Permissions" tab and check "Allow executing file as a program".